Beginnings

 The Current Team

-Our crew is made up of students from the film and television degrees at the University of Hertfordshire.
+The crew is made up of students and staff from the film and television degrees at the University of Hertfordshire.
 Giving students opportunities to visit and work on a shoot at working film studios, and to learn on the job on filming interviews — as well as to get to hear the real stories of some of their favourite film and television shows — is a great experience, that we are proud to offer.